Phase 4: Lesson Plans

 Write lessons that ensure equitable access to rigorous content.

 Every student deserves access to complex ideas, rich texts, and meaningful thinking.
-That requires curriculum intentionally designed to ensure all students can engage meaningfully with grade-level content.
+That requires curriculum intentionally designed to ensure all students can engage appropriately with grade-level content.
 Inclusive design is not an add-on; it is the foundation of equitable instruction.
 Our sessions help teams design lessons that anticipate learner variability and provide multiple pathways into rigorous work.
 We give teams tools that are immediately usable: sentence frames, instructional routines, accessibility supports, graphic organizers, language objectives, scaffolded text sets, and task adaptations that preserve rigor.

 In action, this looks like: